National Information Center on Health Services Research and Health Care Technology (NICHSR)

 Evidence table: a summary display of selected characteristics (e.g., of methodological design, patients, outcomes) of studies of a particular intervention or health problem.

-External validity: the extent to which the findings obtained from an investigation conducted under particular circumstances can be generalized to other circumstances.
-To the extent that the circumstances of a particular investigation (e.g., patient characteristics or the manner of delivering a treatment) differ from the circumstances of interest, the external validity of the findings of that investigation may be questioned.
+External validity: the extent to which the results of a study conducted under particular circumstances can be generalized to other patients, populations, or other circumstances.
+To the extent that the circumstances of a particular study (e.g., patient characteristics or the manner of delivering a treatment) differ from the circumstances of interest, the external validity of the results of that study may be questioned.
+Also known as applicability.

 Factual database: an indexed computer or printed source that provides reference or authoritative information, e.g., in the form of guidelines for diagnosis and treatment, patient indications, or adverse effects.